babelcodes/babelcodes.github.io/README.md

 ## Add new Feature

 - Ensure it is present in the `/_config.yml/allFeatures` property (aka the reference list for the homepage)
-- By default, the features of the list are mark as `unknown`
+- By default, the features of the list are marked as `unknown`
   - If a file `Language/Property.md` exists the property is `Supported`
   - To say that it is not the case for this language, copy the `JavaScript/Generics.md` file for your property